tony-aw/broadcast/README.md

 Have you ever been bothered by any of the following while programming in ‘R’:

+- `outer()` being slow, consuming way too much memory, or returning an array with questionable dimensions?
+- `abind::abind()` being too slow, saying arrays are not conformable, and/or coercing recursive arrays to character arrays?
+- that there is no built-in way to cast or pivot arrays?
 - Receiving the “non-conformable arrays” error message in a simple operation when it intuitively should work?
 - Receiving the “Error: cannot allocate vector of size” error message